davinapotts/HRIS-System-RMF-Project/1_System_Overview/System_Description.md

 ## System Environment

-- SaaS HRIS hosted and managed by a third-party vendor
+- SaaS cloud hosted HRIS operated by a third-party vendor
-- Accessed via web browser from organization-managed endpoints and approved personal devices
+- Accessed through web browsers from organization managed endpoints and approved personal devices
-- Integrated with enterprise Single Sign-On and Multi-Factor Authentication
+- Integrated with enterprise Single Sign On (SSO) and Multi Factor Authentication (MFA) for secure authentication
 - Secured API connections supporting data exchange with payroll and benefits systems

 ## Authorization Boundary

+The authorization boundary for the HRIS includes the organization's HRIS SaaS tenant and the configurations managed by the agency within the application.
+This includes user role configuration, access control settings, audit logging settings, and HR data stored within the HRIS application.

+The authorization boundary does not include the underlying cloud infrastructure used to host the system.
+Infrastructure components such as servers, storage, networking, virtualization, and physical hosting are managed by the SaaS provider and are outside of the agency's authorization boundary.

+External systems that exchange information with the HRIS, such as payroll and benefits providers, are considered interconnected systems and are not included within the HRIS authorization boundary.

 ### Inside the Boundary